MJovanovic40/jobfair23-backend-challenge/README.md

 # Nordeus Backend challenge

+**IMPORTANT**: When the application starts, it creates the dummy users and logs their JWT tokens to the console.
+The tokens are essential for using the application since every request requires authentication.

 ## The Task

 The task is to create a RESTful backend service for the Auctions feature for the Top Eleven in Spring Boot, Java.